Neighbours and loud music

 Under the Clean Neighbourhoods and Environment Act (Northern Ireland) 2011, we can deal with excessive noise disturbances which cause a nuisance to people living nearby.

-The action we take depends on the type and level of disturbance you are experiencing.
+The action we take depends on the type and level of disturbance you are experiencing and a graduated approach to enforcement is adopted.
 As every case is different our officers will assess your complaint based on:

 - when it occurs